Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 Jun 10
 There was an issue with the timing of the auth.jsx states when refreshing due to the useEffect and how it works.
 The solution was adding a Loading state that would give time for the useEffect to set the states before attempting to use them.
 I also added a delay so the tranistions look smoother.

+Jun 12
+I have been working on making the app even more modular, thinking it was going to be pretty easy.
+But I stumbled accross an error with my JWT when trying to logout.
+The issue was resolved by setting up a secret key for JWT and an algorithm.